rodrihgh/rodrihgh.github.io/_pages/research.md

 ### Publications

-* R. Hernangómez, A. Santra, and S. Stanczak,
+* R. Hernangómez, A. Santra, and S. Stańczak,
 “A Study on Feature Processing Schemes for Deep-Learning-Based Human Activity Classification Using Frequency-Modulated Continuous-Wave Radar,” IET Radar, Sonar & Navigation, Jun.
 2020,